Set-valued propagation of chaos for controlled path-dependent McKean-Vlasov SPDEs: Introduction

 The area of controlled McKean--Vlasov dynamics, also known as mean field control, has rapidly developed in the past years, see, e.g., the monograph \cite{car_della} and the references therein.
 Recently, there is also increasing interest in infinite dimensional systems such as controlled path-dependent McKean--Vlasov stochastic partial differential equations (controlled mean field SPDEs) of type

 where \(\xi\) is a control process and \(P^X_t\) denotes the law of the stopped process \(X_{\cdot \wedge t}\).
 For controlled mean field SPDEs of type \eqref{eq: SPDE intro} with additional dependence on the distribution of the controls, well-posedness of the state equation, the dynamic programming principle and a Bellman equation were recently proved in the paper \cite{CGKPR23}.
-We also refer to this paper for extensive comments on related literature.
+An infinite dimensional mean field control framework that also allows for jumps has been studied in \cite{DOS}.
+We also refer to these papers for comments on related literature and applications.

 Mean field dynamics are usually motivated by particle approximations, cf., e.g., Sznitman's seminal monograph \cite{SnzPoC}.
 It is important to establish this motivation in a rigorous manner.
 For finite dimensional controlled systems, a general limit theory was developed in the paper \cite{LakSIAM17} and extended in \cite{DPT22} to a setup with common noise.
 An infinite dimensional result was recently proved in the paper \cite{C23c} within the variational SPDE framework initiated by Pardoux~\cite{par75} and Krylov--Rozovskii~\cite{krylov_rozovskii}.